kiwiozy/NCC/docs/INDEX.md

-# 📚 Nexus Core Clinic - Documentation
+# 📚 WalkEasy Nexus - Documentation

-Welcome to the Nexus Core Clinic documentation.
+Welcome to the WalkEasy Nexus documentation.
 This directory contains all project documentation.

 ---